yonasBSD/matchmaker/matchmaker-cli/assets/docs/binds.md

 When sharing a command-line matchmaker command, you can also define your actions using these semantic triggers, allowing consumers to use their preferred binds for similar actions across different applications.

-_Note_: You can also dynamically rebind semantic triggers at runtime using the `Bind` action.
-For an advanced example, scroll to the bottom.
+*Note: You can also dynamically rebind semantic triggers at runtime using the `Bind` action.
+For an advanced example, scroll to the bottom.*

 ### Events